bradhowes/SF2Lib/README.md

 There are quite a large number of unit tests that cover a good chunk of the code base.
 There are even some rendering tests that will play audio at the end if configured to do so.
-This option is found in the [Package.swift](Package.swift#L124) file, in the line `let playAudio = "0"`.
-Change the "0" to "1" to enable the audio output for *all* tests.
+This option is found in the [Package.swift](Package.swift#L124) file, in the line `let playAudioAudioDuringTests = false`.
+Change the `false` to `true` to enable the audio output for *all* tests.
 This will increase the test run time, but it can be helpful when making code changes.

 Alternatively, the unit tests with rendering capability have a `playAudio` attribute which can be set to `true` to play the rendered output from a test.
 Note that the test results do not depend on this setting, but again enabling it does